dastartsev/Homework/ReadMe.md

 Level Design

-Floo is generated randomly, starting from the first floor, at the beginning, and then every floor has rings or obstacles, after 6/7 floors with spaces or corners will be generated .
+Floor is generated randomly, starting from the first floor, at the begining, and then every floor has rings or obstacles, after 6/7 floors with spaces or corners will be generated .

 Balance